eduardd13/Main-Project-ITSchool-/README.md

 ## Demo

-The project is deployed at [ae-itschool-final-project.netlify.app).
+The project is deployed at https://ae-itschool-news.netlify.app/.

 ## Local usage